These are encapsulated Python and Unity modules for continuous TCP communication between these.

 Starting connection with Python

-Call this after Python
+Call this after Python started.

 PythonConnector.instance.Send(string, DataClass)